graezykev/normalise-your-git-commit-and-push/steps.md

 git push origin main --no-verify
 ```

-If you're using GitHub, you can even commit and push your code directly on the website.
+Or, if you're using GitHub, you can even commit and push your code directly on the website.

 ![alt text](images/image-0.png)